whosonfirst/go-whosonfirst-tile38/README.md

   -nfs-kludge
     	Enable the (walk.go) NFS kludge to ignore 'readdirent: errno' 523 errors -procs int
-    	The number of concurrent processes to use importing data. (default 8) -tile38-collection string
+    	The number of concurrent processes to use importing data. (default is number of CPUs * 2) -tile38-collection string
     	The name of the Tile38 collection for indexing data.
   -tile38-host string